How to Calculate Electrical Labor Cost?

 Size and Complexity

-Big buildings or sophisticated designs like smart home systems require more time and probably more skilled labor.
-It will therefore increase labor costs.
+Big buildings or even smart home systems require more time and probably more skillful labor.
+It therefore increases the cost of labor.

-Some electrical work requires special skills, including high voltage and smart technologies that cost them more in terms of the high labor rates.
+Some electrical work necessitates special skills, especially high voltage and smart technology, which cost them more in terms of the high labor rates.

 Master Electricians